yugabyte/yb-sql-workshop/README.md

 * Writing data
 * Handling SQL queries

-## [Exercise 3](https://docs.yugabyte.com/latest/explore/): Understanding sharding and scale out with a SQL workload
+## [Exercise 3](https://docs.yugabyte.com/latest/explore/postgresql/linear-scalability/): Understanding sharding and scale out with a SQL workload

 In this exercise, we will look at how YugaByte DB internally shards data which enables it to scale.
 We will run a simple read-write SQL workload using a pre-packaged sample application against a 3-node local cluster with a replication factor of 3.
 We will then add nodes to it while the workload is running.
 We will then observe how the cluster scales out, by verifying that the number of read/write IOPS are evenly distributed across all the nodes at all times.
+We will finally scale the cluster back in to 3 nodes.

-## [Exercise 4](https://docs.yugabyte.com/latest/explore/): Understanding fault tolerance with a SQL workload
+## [Exercise 4](https://docs.yugabyte.com/latest/explore/postgresql/fault-tolerance/): Understanding fault tolerance with a SQL workload

 YugaByte DB can automatically handle failures and therefore provides high availability for PostgreSQL (as well as Redis and Cassandra) tables.
 In this exercise, we will look at how fault tolerance is achieved.
 As before, we will run a simple read-write SQL workload using a pre-packaged sample application against a local cluster with a replication factor of 3.
 We will then simulate a node failure and make sure we are able to successfully query and write data after the failures.
 We will also look at how YugaByte DB automatically re-replicates data.